TheRNB/Classmate/README.md

 ![alt text](https://raw.githubusercontent.com/TheRNB/ClassBoom/main/logo.png)
 # ClassBoom #

-Classboom is an attempt to develop an easy-to-use learning platform.
+Classboom is an easy-to-use learning platform.
 This project was initially the class project of the Basic Programming course at the university of Tehran but I decided to move forward with it and make it more advanced.
-Classboom is designed with simplicity in mind and seeks to provide intuitive functionalities, especially the ability to use various different themes for it's front-end to suit every academy's needs.
+Classboom is designed with simplicity in mind and seeks to provide intuitive functionalities.
+Thus, I decided to add very limited front-end to this project to make it not only super extensible and future-proof but also extermely customizable and tunable to every user's needs.
 - It currently supports the following features for professors:
     - Upload various lectures recordings
     - Assign as many assignments as necessary for every lesson